 Planning for medical emergencies involves assessing needs, equipping schools, establishing protocols, training staff, and documenting the appropriate response.
-Training and exercises conducted are done so in a manner that supports a specific individual's role and function in the plan; therefore, training is not uniform but rather has varying levels of degree and depth depending on what is expected in the plan.
+Training and exercises are conducted in a manner that supports a specific individual's role and function in the plan; therefore, training is not uniform, but rather has varying levels of degree and depth depending on what is expected in the plan.

-School staff also bring with them various skills and abilities that may be useful in an emergency.
+School staff also bring various skills and abilities that may be useful in an emergency.
 Each school maintains a list of staff trained in various skills and medical emergency response.